thakur-ro/udacity-datascientist/project 1/README.md

   - we trained a random forest regressor to perform feature selection for predicting user ratings as well as modeling for user ratings.<br>
 As we had over 27 features, the ones that are found to be most useful to having good user ratings is "number of ratings", "host listings count","monthly price" and "superhost"<br>
 We can conclude that superhosts tend to have great ratings with multiple listings and large number of ratings.

+## Licensing, Authors, and Acknowledgements

+Licensing for the data and other descriptive information at the [Kaggle link available here].

+[Kaggle link available here]: https://www.kaggle.com/airbnb/boston